St. Vincent de Paul Society Jean Drive

 When St. Vincent de Paul Society of Volunteers hosts their annual Clean Jeans Drive, they sort, fold and stack roughly 1000 pairs of new or gently used “Clean Jeans”.
 Beginning in early August, people from the surrounding areas begin dropping off their donations in bins outside of St. Francis De Sales Catholic Church in Lake Zurich, Illinois.
-In addition to collecting jeans, St. Vincent de Paul volunteers solicit financial donations so they can purchase sizes they don’t receive but that have been requested.
+In addition to collecting jeans, St. Vincent de Paul volunteers ask for financial donations so they can purchase sizes they don’t receive but that have been requested.
 Over two weekends in early September Society volunteers, sort through the donations and begin getting things set up.

-“Every pair of jeans we receive is donated to those in need,” said Susan Miller, Jeans Drive Coordinator and member of Society of St. Vincent de Paul.
+“Every pair of jeans we receive is donated to those in need,” said Susan Miller, Jeans Drive Coordinator and a member of Society of St. Vincent de Paul.
 “We serve more than 150 families each year with this drive.
-Unfortunately, we don’t receive 100 percent of the sizes that we need and each year we are short approximately 50-100 pairs of specific sizes.”
+Unfortunately, we don’t receive 100 percent of the sizes that we need and each year we are short about 50-100 pairs of specific sizes.”

 At this year’s event in September, at least, 1,000 pairs of donated jeans are distributed at the St. Francis de Sales’ ministry center.
 The jeans were handed out, at no cost, in conjunction with the St. Vincent de Paul Society’s weekly food pantry at the parish.
 Sizes from a 3-month-old child to a man’s 52-inch waist were available.
-In the weeks prior to the event, those who wanted jeans were asked to complete a form stating the total number needed, sizes and gender.
+In the weeks before the event, those who wanted jeans were asked to complete a form stating the total number needed, sizes and gender.

-Apart from the Clean Jeans Drive, members of the St. Vincent de Paul Society, volunteer at the weekly food pantry, annual backpack and school supply drive, a coat drive in November, and Thanksgiving meals in late November.
+Apart from the Clean Jeans Drive, members of the St. Vincent de Paul Society, volunteer at the weekly food pantry, annual backpack, and school supply drive, a coat drive in November, and Thanksgiving meals in late November.